vorpus/docGhost/README.md

 * In `main.js`, docGhost is used as a listener for the document's ready state.
 After it receives an affirmative, SnakeJS begins the game logic.

-* `append` is used to create each game cell
+* `append` is used to create each game cell.

-* `on` listens for keyboard inputs (WASD or arrow keys!) and calls snake methods to move the snake accordingly
+* `on` listens for keyboard inputs (WASD or arrow keys!) and calls snake methods to move the snake accordingly.

 * On each step (120ms), SnakeJS uses docGhost's `children` function to traverse the grid.